- Imprint: Jonathan Cape

 Pre-order:

 For 11-year-old Emma-Lee, the sound of Hong Kong in the summer of 1995 is Cantopop.
-The Cantopop stars she idolises, at the height of their stratospheric fame, are seen on every billboard and heard on every street corner.
-Later that year, she and her family will leave the city to live in England, pushing Emma-Lee’s love of Cantopop underground – the sound and symbol of her secret childhood identity.
+The Cantopop stars she idolises are everywhere - their images are on every billboard and their music spills from shop speakers onto the streets.
+When she and her family move to England later that year, Emma-Lee’s love of Cantopop will be pushed underground – the sound and symbol of her secret childhood identity.

-My Cantopop Nights is the story of how Emma found herself in a Hong Kong bar twenty years later, listening to a Cantopop song and realising that this music was her inheritance.
-It’s about how she suffers an identity crisis just as the city’s post-colonial tensions erupt into the 2019 protests.
-It’s a story of uncanny coincidences, magical thinking and a quest to reconcile the different sides of her inheritance: Hong Konger and British, Cantopop and indie.
+My Cantopop Nights is the story of how Emma-Lee found herself in a Hong Kong bar twenty years later, listening to a Cantopop song and realising that this music was her inheritance.
+It’s about suffering an identity crisis just as the city’s post-colonial tensions erupt into protests.
+It’s a story of uncanny coincidences, magical thinking and a quest to reconcile the different sides of her heritage: Hong Konger and British, Cantopop and indie.

-It’s about falling in love with a city, a country, its people and its music, while she seeks to find her own place within it.
+It’s a story of falling in love with a city, a country, its people and its music, while trying to find your own place to belong.

 Details